 The five-year economic impact will be 75 jobs producing/supporting sensors as well as the software development and support.

-Weather satellites, ground radar and vehicle-mounted sensors are not currently capable of providing low-altitude meteorological data to support safe or efficient VTOL operations; thus, the FAA, NASA, USAF, and industry have identified lack of low-altitude weather data as a critical need for the VTOL industry.
+Weather satellites, ground radar and vehicle-mounted sensors are not currently capable of providing low-altitude meteorological data to support safe or efficient VTOL operations; thus, NASA, USAF, and industry have identified lack of low-altitude weather data as a critical need for the VTOL industry.

-To address this need and accelerate Ohio to the forefront of VTOL industry support; the team will build and deploy an inexpensive, scalable, ground-based, weather sensor network whose data will be used to provide a real-time, state-wide, high-fidelity, low-altitude, atmospheric environment visualization.
+To address this need and accelerate Ohio to the forefront of aviation industry support; the team will build and deploy an inexpensive, scalable, ground-based, weather sensor network whose data will be used to provide a real-time, state-wide, high-fidelity, low-altitude, atmospheric environment visualization.

 Flightprofiler will produce the low altitude visualization, Ohio University will lead data management, and Ohio State Center for Design and Manufacturing Excellence (CDME) will lead sensor development and production.